Mashinky: Gameplay

 Mashinky is a strategy game with railway transport.
 The aim of the game is to create a railway empire on a generated map across seven historical eras from the age of steam to the super-modern magnetic levitation sets.
-The game is a unique symbiosis of realistic graphics and a square construction world, all with rules reminiscent of board games.
+The game blends realistic graphics with a square construction world, all with rules reminiscent of board games.

 At the beginning of each map, the player becomes the owner of a small transportation company in the early 20th century.
 Their task is to import goods and passengers by planning and building tracks in complex terrain, buying and inventing new types of locomotives, wagons, station buildings and railway infrastructure.
 They must stand up against economic rules and increase profits by transporting passengers to cities, or goods between many interconnected industries.

 The player can switch to a 2D isometric construction view at any time during gameplay.
 In this mode, the world is divided by a clear grid.
 The players can build anything from a simple connection between two stations to a complex railway network full of signal-controlled level crossings to maximize the throughput and utilization of your tracks.

 As the game progresses, the player must adapt and expand their train empire as the map changes.
 In addition to new means of transport, they can also use improvements to production buildings, modernize their depots, or expand stations with new services and buildings.
 Each upgrade will give a unique bonus, increase capacity, add a new production process, or even a new type of item.

-At any time, the view can be switched from a construction view back to a fully 3D realistic one, where the entire world is displayed down to the smallest detail.
-The player can view anything from the intricate movement of the gears on your new steam locomotive to a bird's-eye view of the mountains, take a ride in one of the sets, or just enjoy what they have created in the soothing scenery of steam engines passing through deep canyons, or perhaps modern high-speed trains whizzing across fertile valley.
+At any time, the view can be switched from a 2D isometric construction view to a fully 3D one.
+The 3D view allows players to see the game in greater detail by rendering things like the gears on the train, the surrounding mountains, and the interior of your passenger train.